hossam-dev14/Coming-Soon/README.md

-Coming Soon is a creative and modern coming soon page, coming with subscription form, particles background and fittext for responsive text, it's fully responsive for all kind of devices includ tabletes and mobiles.
+Coming Soon is a creative and modern coming soon page, coming with subscription form, particles background and fittext for responsive text, it's fully responsive for all kinds of devices include tablets and mobiles.

 <!-- Version -->
 ### Version